In-dependence is committed to protecting your personal data when you use our services and website.

 Unless the service you are accessing specifies otherwise personal data will be kept for a minimum period of 7 years post the end of our last formal contact with you.

-Data maybe kept for longer if, for example, if there is a complaint and the data is required as part of the complaints process.
+Data may be kept for longer if, for example, there is a complaint and the data is required as part of the complaints process.

 Personal data is held in electronic format, with some data kept in hard copy to enable certain working procedures to occur.
 Data is destroyed in hard copy once no longer required in that format and in order to minimize the potential for unauthorised access.

 In order to prevent unauthorised or unlawful processing, In-dependence has put in place suitable physical, electronic and managerial procedures for both electronic and hard copy data to safeguard and secure the information that is collected and processed.

 It is important the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes whilst you are a client of ours.

 In certain circumstances you may have the right to: